 HCM may be caused by a gene that causes an abnormality in the heart muscle.
 It can be inherited or it can happen from changes in the genes over time.

-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 It will focus on the heart.

-Images may be taken of your child's bodily structures.
+Images may be taken.
 This can be done with:

 American Heart Association

 Elliott PM, Anastasakis A, et al. 2014 ESC Guidelines on diagnosis and management of hypertrophic cardiomyopathy: The Task Force for the Diagnosis and Management of Hypertrophic Cardiomyopathy of the European Society of Cardiology (ESC).
 Eur Heart J. 2014 Oct 14;35(39):2733-2779.

 Hypertrophic cardiomyopathy.
 Cleveland Clinic website.
 Available at: http://my.clevelandclinic.org/heart/disorders/hcm/default.aspx.
 Accessed March 9, 2021.

 Hypertrophic cardiomyopathy.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/hypertrophic-cardiomyopathy.
 Accessed March 9, 2021.

 Pediatric cardiomyopathies.
 The American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/More/CardiovascularConditionsofChildhood/Pediatric-Cardiomyopathies_UCM_312219_Article.jsp.
 Accessed March 9, 2021.

 Last reviewed December 2020 by EBSCO Medical Review Board Kari Kassir, MD Last Updated: 3/9/2021